William William J. Bertschy, Ph.D.

 Director of Operations

 Ryan Kirkpatrick is the Director of Operations for MPILLS and has worked with Bill since 2003.
-Ryan has guided hundreds of ski, hike, bicycle, photography, bird watching, and intergenerational programs for Road Scholar.
-Ryan oversees the 70+ Road Scholar/MPILLS programs operating each year, and is also an instructor for many of the programs.
-Ryan also does all of the graphic design and marketing for MPILLS, including the logo, website, and the schedule of programs you receive each year.
+Ryan has guided hundreds of skiing, hiking, bicycling, photography, bird watching, and intergenerational programs for Road Scholar along with the MPILLS Mount Kilimanjaro expedition and safari each year in Africa.
+Ryan oversees the 70+ Road Scholar/MPILLS programs operating each year, and is also the lead guide on-site for many active programs.

 CLICK TO VIEW STAFF BY LAST NAME